jiho/atlasr/README.md

 ## Running an analysis

-### Start R and tell it where to work
+### Start R and get all supporting functions

 In the just-created `atlasr` directory, open `get_functions.R` with RStudio (right-click and `Open With...` if necessary).
 You should get a four panes window with the script on the top-left, the R console on the bottom-left and some stuff we don't care about yet on the right.
-Use the menu `Tools > Set Working Directory > To Source File Location`.
-This should print something starting with `setwd(` in the console.
-It tells R where to find the functions.
-Your data can be anywhere though.

-Other interfaces of R, such as the default R GUI on Windows or Mac, also provide similar functionality to set the working directory.
-Alternatively you can use the `setwd()` command directly.
-You should set it to where `get_functions.R` is.

-### Get all supporting functions

-In RStudio, click on the `Source` button at the top of the file pane.
+Then, click on the `Source` button at the top of the file pane.
 This should write something starting with `source(` in the console.
 This command executes `get_functions.R` which loads all functions stored in the `library` folder and installs all the R "packages" that they use.
 This is long the first time you run it because it needs to download all packages, but it should be instantaneous afterwards.

 With any kind of R interface (not just RStudio), you could just write